 It gets even better.

-Genes code for the production of “things”, proteins, peptides, and beyond that have seemingly infinite potential roles in the body.
+Genes code for the production of “things”- proteins, peptides, and beyond that have seemingly infinite potential roles in the body.

 Some 90% of all metabolites in your bloodstream right now come from the bacteria in your gut, and the specifics of how they break down foods we eat, components in their cell membranes, and what their natural metabolism produces for us in return.
 This is why taking care of your gut microbes can be so important.
 As diversity declines, so does the amount of metabolites the microbiome can produce.
 This makes you less able to respond to metabolic challenges and lifestyle stress.

 From digestion and immunity to mood and energy, your microbiome plays a starring role.
-For instance, you can predict chronological age within as tight of a window as 4 years by looking at microbiome diversity.
+For instance, you can predict chronological age within as tight a window as 4 years by looking at microbiome diversity.
 The less diversity, the older the age (1).

 By understanding how it works, what harms it, and how to care for it, you can take control of your well-being and unlock better health.